I tried generating an OGP banner with Figma MCP that supports custom fonts

 Uploading Fonts

-In the Figma file browser, open Settings from the avatar in the upper right, and add your font files under "Your uploaded fonts" in the Account tab.
+In the Figma file browser, open Settings from the avatar in the upper right, and add font files to "Your uploaded fonts" under the Account tab.

 01

-Once the upload is complete, you can confirm that the fonts you added are displayed.
+Once the upload is complete, you can confirm that the font you added is displayed.

 02

-Whether uploaded fonts are visible from MCP can be confirmed using the Plugin API's listAvailableFontsAsync().
+Whether the uploaded font is visible from MCP can be confirmed with listAvailableFontsAsync() from the Plugin API.
 Run the following code from Claude Code via Figma MCP's use_figma.

 const fonts = await figma.listAvailableFontsAsync();